Unikarah/Wine-MLOps-project/README.md

 You can either do it by hand in your terminal using curl and the adress : 'http://127.0.0.1:5002'.

 Or you can use our wonderful frontend and just click on the different parts!

+To try the prediction you can use the information in the file examples.txt